 When you think of the holiday season, Thanksgiving, Halloween, Christmas, and Hanukkah all come to mind.
 However, there are many more dates to pay attention to in the marketing world.
 You’ll want to be sure you have emails scheduled for essential sales days, like Black Friday, Cyber Monday, and Giving Tuesday.

-Plan ahead, so you can send out emails giving your subscribers advance notice of any promotions you’re running, and you’ll earn a spot in their shopping plans for the day.
+Check out Black Friday email examples to get ready for these big days, and plan ahead.
+With the right preparation, you can send out emails giving your subscribers advance notice of any promotions you’re running, and you’ll earn a spot in their shopping plans for the day.